Shareholders who wish to attend the Annual General Meeting shall

 Delivery of shares under the Plan

-MTG's Remuneration Committee has prepared the Plan in consultation with external advisors and major shareholders.
-The Plan has been dealt with at meetings of the Board during the end of 2012 and the first months of 2013.
+MTG’s Remuneration Committee has prepared this Plan in consultation with external advisors and major shareholders.
+The Plan has been reviewed at meetings of the Board of Directors during the end of 2011 and the first months of 2012.

-The above proposal is supported by MTG's major shareholders.
+The above proposal is supported by the Company’s major shareholders.

-Transfer of own Class B shares to the participants (item 18(b))
+Transfer of own class B shares (Item 18(b)

-The Board of Directors proposes that the Annual General Meeting resolves that a maximum 240,000 Class C shares held by the company after reclassification into Class B shares may be transferred free of charge to participants in accordance with the terms of the Plan.
+The Board of Directors proposes that the Annual General Meeting resolves that maximum 290,000 Class C shares held by the company after reclassification into Class B shares may be transferred to participants in accordance with the terms of the Plan.

 Authorisation for the Board of Directors to resolve on repurchase of own shares (item 19)

-The Board of Directors proposes that the Annual General Meeting resolves to authorise the Board of Directors to pass a resolution on repurchasing the Company's own shares if the purpose is to retire shares through a decrease of the share capital in accordance with the following conditions:
+The Board of Directors proposes that the Annual General Meeting authorises the Board of Directors to pass a resolution on repurchasing the Company's own shares in accordance with the following conditions:

 The purpose of the authorisation is to give the Board of Directors flexibility to continuously decide on changes to the capital structure during the year and thereby contribute to increased shareholder value.

-The Board of Directors shall be able to resolve that repurchase of own shares shall be made within a repurchase program in accordance with the Commission's Regulation (EC) no 2273/2003, if the purpose of the authorisation and the repurchase only is to decrease the Company's share capital.
+The Board of Directors shall be able to resolve that repurchase of own shares shall be made within a repurchase program in accordance with the Commission's Regulation (EC) no 2273/2003, if the purpose of the authorisation and the repurchase only is to decrease the Company's equity.

 Shares and votes